-In any project management process, there is one shared concept — to define and set clear goals.
+In any project management process, one shared concept is to define and set clear goals.
 Achieving the goal may vary depending on which method the PMO director chooses.

 Some projects may be simple without the need to track data in detail.
 But some may require deep analysis and resource planning.
 As a result, PMO directors or PPM administrators should choose a project management system depending on their project portfolio management needs.

 What can the project management system chosen wrong lead to?